ddianalim/sustainabilityProject/README.md

 # sustainabilityProject
 TeenTechSF 2018

-____ is an app which allows users to live a lifestyle of zero waste by tracking the different tasks they complete and rewarding them with points.
+Nulla is an app which allows users to live a lifestyle of zero waste by tracking the different tasks they complete and rewarding them with points.

 ## Audience
 Teens who want to live less wastefully.